Fabry Disease

 Animal Models of Fabry Disease

-Animal models play a crucial role in elucidating the pathogenesis of Fabry disease, evaluating novel therapeutic strategies, and assessing the safety and efficacy of potential therapeutics.
-Our company provides a variety of animal models to support your research of Fabry disease.
+Animal models are essential for the understanding of the pathogenesis of Fabry disease, experimentation with novel therapeutic modalities, and the safety and efficacy testing of emerging therapeutics.
+We offer a variety of animal models that will enable our clients to study Fabry disease.

-Genetically engineered animal models involve genetic engineering techniques such as CRISPR/Cas9 to alter animal genomes to replicate the genetic mutations.
+Genetically engineered animal models involve genetic engineering techniques to alter animal genomes to replicate the genetic mutations.

 Optional Models: Glatm1Kul model; Elp1tm1Id model, etc.